How would you communicate with a device when you don’t have the IP?

-In this article, we’ll show you how to find IPs and device vendors using MAC addresses with different methods for free.
+In this article, we’ll show you how to find all ip addresses on a network along with device vendors using MAC addresses with different methods for free.

 ARP (Address Resolution Protocol) is the protocol in charge of finding MAC addresses with IPs in local network segments.

 It operates with frames on the data link layer.
 As you might already know, devices in the data link layer depend on MAC addresses for their communication.
 Their frames encapsulate packets that contain IP address information.

 A device must know the destination MAC address to communicate locally through media types like Ethernet or Wifi, in layer 2 of the OSI model.
 Understanding how ARP works can help you find IPs and MAC addresses quickly.

 The following message flow diagram can help you understand the concept:

 - The local computer sends a ping (ICMP echo request) to a destination IP address (remote computer) within the same segment.
 Unfortunately, the local computer does not know the MAC address… it only knows the IP address.

 - The destination hardware address is unknown, so the ICMP echo request is put on hold.
 The local computer only knows its source/destination IP and its source MAC addresses.
 ARP uses two types of messages, ARP Request and Reply.

 The local computer sends an ARP REQUEST message to find the owner of the IP address in question.

 This message is sent to all devices within the same segment or LAN through a broadcast MAC (FF:FF:FF:FF:FF:FF) as the destination.